Regressing the Vortex: On Rereading Moby-Dick

 NOTES:

-Note 01: I am reading in particular the 1972 Penguin edition, edited by Harold Beaver, and whose footnotes are zany and weird, and zero in on the more gnostic and occult features of the text.
+I am reading in particular the 1972 Penguin edition, edited by Harold Beaver, and whose footnotes are zany and weird, and zero in on the more gnostic and esoteric features of the text.

-Note 02: If Ishmael begins his narration as first person singular, once the ship is at sea, the narration weirdly shifts to ambient third person omniscient and shifts back again occasionally to Ishmael’s singular perspective and who then survives the novel’s catastrophic end.
-Aside from being something of an innovation in narrative fiction, this oscillation between intra and intersubjective perspective seems to be adjacent to Ishmael’s ability to become oceanic, as happens periodically throughout the novel.
-It is as if his yes-saying were similar in kind to that peculiar kind of attention called for in psychoanalytic listening in which the various presumptions and judgments of mental cognition are evenly suspended; for, as we all know, like the ocean, the unconscious only says yes.
+If Ishmael begins his narration as first person singular, once the ship is at sea, the narration weirdly shifts to ambient third person omniscient and shifts back again occasionally to Ishmael’s singular perspective and who then survives the novel’s catastrophic end.
+Aside from being something of an innovation in narrative fiction, together with making the book a multiplicity of unique perspectives, this oscillation between intra and intersubjective perspective seems to be adjacent to Ishmael’s ability to become oceanic, as happens periodically throughout the novel.
+It is as if his yes-saying were similar in kind to that peculiar kind of attention called for in psychoanalytic listening in which the various presumptions and judgments of mental cognition are evenly suspended, and the analyst’s unconscious tunes itself to the unconscious of the patient; for, as we all know, like the ocean, the unconscious only says yes.
 For better or worse, psychoanalysis began with experiments is thought-transference, and the idea of an ambient, or oceanic, psyche persists to this day in the more weedy corners of psychoanalytic research.